rishikeshdevsot/streaming_decompression/README.md

 5. No input/invalid input to program_1: program_1 would detect this, give error `Couldn't open archive fd to stdin` and kill itself, program_2 follows suit
 6. Archives with different formats(zip, tar, etc): libarchive supports many compression formats: [found here](https://www.freebsd.org/cgi/man.cgi?query=archive_read_support_format_all&apropos=0&sektion=3&manpath=FreeBSD+12.2-RELEASE+and+Ports&arch=default&format=html )
 #### Verification
 Verification was perfomed using the `diff -ur <dir1> <dir2>` bash command which recursively compares whether two directories and their corresponding files are the same.
+The original directory that was compressed and the directory extracted using program1 and program2 are compared using this command.

 ### Optimization
 #### Benchmarks used